mdtauseefalam/AutoSCAR/README.md

-Prompt used are in pdf named as "..._Prompt.pdf".
+Prompt used are in pdf format named as "..._Prompt.pdf".